EffectOrientedProgramming/book/Chapters/00_Copyright.md

 bill@billdingsoftware.com

-4. The Source Code and documentation are copyrighted by Billing Software LLC.
+4. The Source Code and documentation are copyrighted by Billding Software LLC.
 The Source code is provided without express or implied warranty of any kind, including any implied warranty of merchantability, fitness for a particular purpose or non-infringement.
-Billing Software LLC does not warrant that the operation of any program that includes the Source Code will be uninterrupted or error-free.
-Billing Software makes no representation about the suitability of the Source Code or of any software that includes the Source Code for any purpose.
+Billding Software LLC does not warrant that the operation of any program that includes the Source Code will be uninterrupted or error-free.
+Billding Software makes no representation about the suitability of the Source Code or of any software that includes the Source Code for any purpose.
 The entire risk as to the quality